 Why study a Self-Designed Major at Westminster College?

-Westminster College offers you the wonderful opportunity to design your own course of study.
+Students with particular interests may prefer to design their own program of study in concert with a team of teacher-scholars.
 This goes far beyond the possibilities of taking the classes you wish within a particular degree program -- you actually tailor your own major based upon your specific interests and career plans.
 This option is hard work, but it engages your creativity and will make your Westminster College experience all the more enjoyable and meaningful.

 Westminster is not a large school, and this works to your benefit.
 Individual attention is what every student needs, especially if you are trying to find your way on uncertain ground.
-Students have designed unique majors in Advertising, the Classics, Communication, Public Relations, and even Sports Medicine.
+Students have designed unique majors in Advertising, Biological Psychology, the Classics, Communication, Organizational Leadership, Public Relations, and many other interdisciplinary majors.

 Whatever your choice, you will have at your disposal all the resources of a highly respected liberal arts institution.Westminster has a great history, full of exciting events of which you can be a part.
 We have clubs covering business, marketing, chemistry, leadership and service, women's issues, English and literature, and events associated with all of them that will help you get involved and become a dynamic, multi-dimensional person.
 Westminster is respected in science, language, political science, history, economics, and sociology; if you name it Westminster has it.
 There is no need for you to be limited in options.